www.williams.gen.nz

 We know very little of Thomas other than that he became a Congregational Minister at Gosport in 1750 and held that position for 20 years.
 He is the earliest vindicated direct ancestor we currently have knowledge of.
 We know he is of Welsh ancestry and whilst he may have been born in Wales, this is by no means certain.

-Further details that have been obtained are found HERE and sources of information on Rev. Thomas that we know of so far HERE.
+Further details that have been obtained are found HERE in main Williams Family 18&19 Century article, and the sources of information used by Nevil into his research on Rev. Thomas, are listed HERE.

 THIS PAGE has details of Rev. Thomas at the time he first appears, and becomes ordained as a Pastor in 1750.
 It describes how he has been linked to the family.